mariotoffia/goasciidoc/README.md

                          set relative package search filepaths for package documentation --templatedir TEMPLATEDIR
-                         Loads template files *.gtpl from a directory, use --list to get valid names of templates --help, -h             display this help and exit --version              display version and exit
+                         Loads template files *.gtpl from a directory, use --list to get valid names of templates --type-links MODE      Controls type reference linking: disabled, internal, or external (default disabled) --help, -h             display this help and exit --version              display version and exit
 ```

+### Linking Referenced Types

+When generating documentation, `goasciidoc` can now render hyperlinks for referenced Go types.
+Enable it with `--type-links internal` to link across types within the current module, or `--type-links external` to also point at [`pkg.go.dev`](https://pkg.go.dev/) for external packages.
+By default (`--type-links disabled`) type names are rendered as plain text, preserving the behaviour of earlier releases.

 ## Overriding Default Package Overview
 By default `goasciidoc` will use _overview.adoc_ or _\_design/overview.adoc_ to generate the package overview.
 If those are not found, it will default back to the _golang_ package documentation (if any).